 - Post-puberty you may want to go to 8 inches wide and above for bigger, heavier kids.

 - A size for average adults is around 8.25 inches.
 Bigger/heavier people will want to go to 8.5 inches and above.

 What size board you want may also differ based upon what sort of skating you want to do.
 Bigger boards are better for speed & stability and so for bowl and vert.
 Smaller skateboards are better for street and flips etc.

 In my experience the brands that supply completes at or near the price point talked about worthy buying are:

-Of course, if you are more brand conscious and/or money is no object then you can buy completes from all the well known US brands upwards of £80.
+Of course, if you are more brand conscious and/or money is no object then you can buy completes from most of the well known US brands upwards of £80.
 As we’re in the UK I’d suggest supporting UK brands.
 These are a few that may sell completes: